crispab/everytoncounts/carbonguide.md

 * **Eat less meat, especially beef** ([source](http://www.pnas.org/content/111/33/11996.abstract))
   * Impact: 1-2 tons ([source](http://shrinkthatfootprint.com/food-carbon-footprint-diet))
-* **Fly less**, replace with train when feasible (replacing plane with car for the same distance makes no difference, unless it is electric).
+* **Fly less**, replace with train when feasible.
+Replacing plane with car for the same distance makes no difference (unless you ride share, or drive an electric car).
 Rule of thumb: Avoid flying when you can, offset it when you can't.
   * Impact: 1 ton per 4 hours of flying ([source](http://www.carbonindependent.org/sources_aviation.html))
 * **Drive less fuel cars**.
 Replace with electric car, bike, train, or walking (depending on your context of course).
   * Impact: Fuel car 300g CO2eq/km, Electric car 100-250g (depending on how clean your electricity grid is).
 Hybrid is somewhere between Fuel and Electric.
 So switching from fuel to electric will reduce your footprint by 50-200 grams per km ([source](http://shrinkthatfootprint.com/electric-car-emissions)).
 Do the math.
 Keep in mind, though, that the footprint of the electric will automatically shrink over time as your electricity grid gets cleaner (which is a clear trend).